-"When it comes to long term care, the vast majority of care is provided in the home," explains Jesse Slome, director of the American Association for Long Term Care Insurance (AALTCI), which is a leading consumer advocacy group
+"When it comes to Long-Term Care, the vast majority of care is provided in the home."Jesse Slome, director of the American Association for Long-Term Care Insurance (AALTCI), a leading consumer advocacy group

 The rate for a home health aide averages $21 an hour according to the latest report published by the AALTCI.